For questions about VA Educational Benefits contact the VA at 1-888-442-4551

 and fees you can request a Paid Fees Letter

-from the Cashiers and Collections Office.
+from the Cashiers Office.

 - To generate your own letter you can log into Pathway.
 On the left hand menu, click Self-Service > Campus Finances > Paid Fees Letter.
 From there you can select the desired term.
-Contact the Cashiers and Collections Office with any questions.
+Contact the Cashiers Office with any questions.

-- Questions about how Tuition Assistance will affect your bill can be directed to Mike Flanagan in the Cashiers and Collections Office.
+- Questions about how Tuition Assistance will affect your bill can be directed to Mike Flanagan in the Cashiers Office.
 Contact information is located in the upper right hand section of this webpage.

 - Submit an Enrollment Data Form signed by your academic advisor to the School Certifying Official in the Registration & Records Office.
 You will need to submit the Enrollment Data Form each semester that you would like to use Tuition Assistance.
 Completion of this form is required in order for UMKC to comply with the data submissions required by the Department of Defense MOU.
 Additional information about the MOU can be found here.